Our History

 Beach House Family Shelter opened in 1921 to offer shelter to unprotected women and children.
 Over our 100+ year history, we have helped thousands of families transition from homelessness to permanent housing.
 Learn more about our history below.

-In 2016, Beach House Family Shelter merged with F.O.C.U.S. to create Leading Families Home.
-The organization expanded its role to provide housing and economic stability through trauma-informed behavioral health, education, employment, therapy, case management, substance use disorder (SUD) treatment resources, and aftercare services to the homeless in the greater Toledo area.
+In 1982, the program began to include emergency shelter and services for intact families, including fathers, and single-parent fathers with children.
+With the changing needs of our community, Beach House Family Shelter has expanded its role in providing housing and economic stability through trauma-informed behavioral health, education, employment, therapy, case management, substance use disorder (SUD) treatment resources, and aftercare services to the homeless in the greater Toledo area.

 History of Beach House Ashland